user454322/browserid-verifier/README.md

 ## How to use it
 ### 1. Add it as a dependency
- Its Maven coordinate is `info.modprobe:browserid-verifier:<version>` in a pom file it would look like:
+ Its Maven coordinate is `info.modprobe:browserid-verifier:<version>`; in a pom file it would look like:
 ```xml
    <dependency>
       <groupId>info.modprobe</groupId>